jusatdeloitte/genai-flow-workshop/README.md

-# AI Agents with AutoGen Studio
+# Multi Agent System with AutoGen Studio

 Welcome to the AutoGen workshop.
 This repository serves as a supporting guide and contains a series of application examples that we will examine together